tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - The GEP Gun now has limited range.
 After 5 seconds of flight, rockets will detonate as they run out of fuel.
 Each range mod increases flight time by 1 second.
     - Selecting the Mini Crossbow or Sniper Rifle from Paul at the start of the game will give you extra ammo (8 tranq darts or 5 .3006 ammo).
         - Both weapons still come with an Accuracy mod (which was added in vRSD)
+    - The LAW has been changed to be 3x1 instead of 4x1 inventory spaces.
     - Putting a scope or a laser sight on the GEP gun now requires the Heavily Tweaked perk (ADVANCED heavy weapons, 100 skill points).
 The scope and laser sight still provide rocket guidance capabilities.
     - Added a new "Killswitch Engaged" Playthrough Modifier.
 When enabled, all augmentations will be disabled and a countdown timer will be active while your killswitch is enabled.
     - Added a new "Weapon Requirements Matter" Playthrough Modifier.
 When enabled, most weapons will require a minimum skill investment in order to be used.